 Establishing relationships with your elected officials is a vital part of creating long lasting change.

 In order to do so, it’s important to do some initial research.
 The South Dakota legislature’s website is one resource for contacting statewide elected officials.
+It’s where you go to:

 - Find your legislators